jjadeb/introduction/README.md

 # introduction

 Hello my name is Jade Bouchard.
 This is a test for my data science class!
-ALso, I like frozen grapes.
+Also, I like frozen grapes.